 France’s healthcare system provides some of the best public healthcare in the world, although private health insurance is necessary for certain circumstances.

 All legal residents in France are obliged by law to have health insurance in France.
 Many expats are now eligible to apply for state French health insurance (l’assurance maladie) in order to access France’s world-renowned healthcare system now that the French government has instated a new universal healthcare insurance system known as the Protection Maladie Universelle (PUMA) in January 2016.
 Individuals who are not covered by the PUMA or might want to increase their health coverage must apply private health insurance while living in France.

-International health insurance provider Bupa Global explains who is eligible for public medical insurance in France and whether they need to avail of private French health insurance for foreigners.
+International health insurance provider Aetna explains who is eligible for public medical insurance in France and whether they need to avail of private French health insurance for foreigners.

 This guide covers the following topics:

 - Am I eligible for state French health insurance?

 - How to apply for French health insurance

 - Rates of contributions to the state healthcare insurance scheme

 - What is covered under state healthcare insurance in France